aria-7553/discord-base/README.md

-Sends the embed to the channel reply is in, colours it with the colour you gave in your config file Unless `is_error` is `true` then it's the error colour *(That's all that parameter does)* If it's failed to send though, tries to tell why in the server in plain text (without embeds) or DMs the reply's sender if that also fails
+Sends the embed to the channel reply is in, colours it with the colour you gave in your config file Unless `is_error` is `true` then it's the error colour *(That's all that parameter does)* If it's failed to send though, tries to tell why in the server in plain text (without embeds) Or DMs the reply's sender if that also fails
 ```rust
 use discord_base::send_embed;
 let mut embed = CreateEmbed::default();